-UK employers are often interested in candidates who can demonstrate an understanding of the importance of interacting appropriately with customers, clients and colleagues.
-By studying our level 2 Information, Advice or Guidance (IAG) course, you will gain an in-depth understanding of the key areas associated with providing effective IAG, including signposting, referrals, record keeping, confidentiality and communication/listening techniques.
+Employers are often interested in candidates who can demonstrate an understanding of the importance of interacting appropriately with customers, clients and colleagues.
+Studying this course will provide an in-depth understanding of the key areas associated with giving effective IAG.
+Knowledge and skills learnt will include signposting, referrals, record keeping, confidentiality and communication/listening techniques.

 Unit 1: Information, advice or guidance in practice

-In this unit, you will learn about the various differences between information, advice and guidance and the requirements of different clients and how these are best met.
-It will also help you to gain in-depth knowledge of the boundaries and responsibilities present when offering information, advice and guidance, including signposting, referrals and record keeping.
+Learn about the various differences between information, advice and guidance and the requirements of different clients and how these are best met.
+It will also help gain in-depth knowledge of the boundaries and responsibilities present when offering information, advice and guidance, including signposting, referrals and record keeping.

 Unit 2: Developing interaction skills for information, advice or guidance

-Within this unit, you will discover how to interact with clients, executing appropriate and effective questioning techniques, listening skills and non-verbal communication.
-You will also gain knowledge of the impact of values, beliefs and attitudes on any interactions you may encounter, as well as the importance of confidentiality and impartiality.
+Discover how to interact with clients, executing appropriate and effective questioning techniques, listening skills and non-verbal communication.
+Gain knowledge of the impact of values, beliefs and attitudes on any interactions that may be encountered, as well as the importance of confidentiality and impartiality.